josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/📱_institutional_tech_archetypes_uk_state.md

 **Recurring blind spot:**
 - slow adaptation to dynamic threats
 - procedural comfort overriding urgency
 - procedural completion mistaken for user comprehension

+**Exception to the rule:**
+Will somehow demonstrate the capability to chase down the 40% tax bracket earners' every click online, in an effort to claw back £3.50.
+To this day, no one knows quite how they do it.

 ---